 Here comes my secret tip in case you want to travel to Tokyo on a budget.
 Check out the website Klook for big discounts on everything.

 It is a kind of Groupon, but for Asia, and you can find famous sights, transportation passes and all kind of activities on there with a big discount.

 Depending on how many days you want to spend in Tokyo and how much money you want to spend in total, capsule hostels are a great low budget accommodation.

-We stayed 3 days in Tokyo in a capsule hostel for only 18€ per night.
-The name of the hostel is DJ Ginza hostel and it is located in a nice neighbourhood from where we could easily access all parts of the city, either by foot or metro.
+We stayed for 3 days in Tokyo in a capsule hostel for only 18€ per night.
+The name of the hostel is DJ Ginza hostel and it is located in a nice neighborhood from where we could easily access all parts of the city, either by foot or metro.
 Tokyo’s main train station was also just around the corner (15 min by foot) which was very convenient as we arrived there by bus from the airport.